MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Creates a baseline deployment.

 ### [New-CMBLEncryptionMethodPolicy](New-CMBLEncryptionMethodPolicy.md)
-Create a policy to configure the algorithm and cipher strength used by BitLocker Drive Encryption.
+Create a policy to configure the algorithm and cipher strength used by BitLocker Drive Encryption on Windows 8.1 devices.

 ### [New-CMBLEncryptionMethodWithXts](New-CMBLEncryptionMethodWithXts.md)
-{{ Fill in the Synopsis }}
+Create a policy to configure the algorithm and cipher strength used by BitLocker Drive Encryption on Windows 10 devices.

 ### [New-CMBlmSetting](New-CMBlmSetting.md)
 {{ Fill in the Synopsis }}